-The southeastern part of the area is a segment of a regional upland that borders the Snake River Plain along its southeastern flank.
-This upland slopes northwestward from the mountain ranges toward the plain.
-The slope is steepest near the mountains.
-The upland reaches its greatest width in the Newdale-Rexburg area where it extends about 15 miles from the base of the Big Hole Mountains to the margin of the Snake River Plain.
+EXPLANATION Line of equal average annual precipitation Interval 2 and 5 inches Island Park Reservoir Area covered by this report SISLAND Snow course LEWIS LAKE $\Diamond$ Basin divide River St Anthony (1997 $\circ{\mathbf{Sugar}}$ Rexburgo TETON 30 MILES from the mountain ranges toward the plain and reaches its greatest width in the Newdale-Rexburg area, where it extends about 15 miles from the Big Hole Mountains to the margin of the Snake River Plain.
 The segment southwest of Moody Creek is called the Rexburg Bench.
-Its altitude at the base of the mountains is about 6,500 feet, and at its lower outer margin about 5,000 feet.
-South of Rexburg, the bench is separated from the plain by a fault scarp as much as 300 feet high.
-The bench is dissected by the deep canyons of Moody and Canyon Creeks, and Teton River.
+Its altitude at the base of the mountains is about 6,500 feet and at its lower outer margin about 5,000 feet.
+South of Rexburg the bench is separated from the plain by a fault scarp as much as 300 feet high.
+The bench is dissected by the deep canyons of the Teton River and Moody and Canyon Creeks.